A unified quark-nuclear matter equation of state from the cluster virial expansion within the generalized Beth-Uhlenbeck approach: Results

-Even though one can see in the right panel of \cref{fig:phasediagram} a slight increase of the spinodal region at moderate temperatures, there was no scenario found with two critical endpoints.
-Such scenario is suggested as a possibility of the quark-hadron continuity \cite{Schafer:1998ef,Hatsuda:2006ps,Hirono:2018fjr} due to the appearance of nonvanishing diquark condensate signalling a color-superconducting phase of quark matter.
+Even though one can see in the inset of \cref{fig:phasediagram} a slight increase of the spinodal region at moderate temperatures, there was no scenario found with two critical endpoints.
+Such scenario is suggested as a possibility of the quark-hadron continuity \cite{Schafer:1998ef,Hatsuda:2006ps,Hirono:2018fjr} due to the appearance of non-vanishing diquark condensate signalling a colour-superconducting phase of quark matter.
 The inclusion of the diquark correlations is straightforward in the present approach but goes beyond the scope of this exploratory work.